-This article reviews the differences between vanilla extract and essence, and whether you can use them interchangeably.
+This article explains the differences between vanilla extract and essence, then tells you whether you can swap one for the other.

 Vanilla extract is made by soaking vanilla beans in a mixture of water and ethyl alcohol (

-While standards for pure vanilla extract may vary by country, in the United States, the Food and Drug Administration (FDA) states that the final product must contain at least 35% alcohol and 13.35 ounces (380 grams) of vanilla beans per gallon (3.8 liters) (3, 4).
+Standards for pure vanilla extract vary by country.
+In the United States, the Food and Drug Administration (FDA) states that the final product must contain at least 35% alcohol and 13.35 ounces (380 grams) of vanilla beans per gallon (3.8 liters) (3, 4).

-In contrast, vanilla essence is typically made using water, ethanol, propylene glycol, emulsifiers, and chemically produced flavors and colors.
+Vanilla essence, also known as artificial vanilla extract, is typically made using water, ethanol, propylene glycol, emulsifiers, and chemically produced flavors and colors.

 Vanilla essence is a more processed product that’s made using artificial flavors and colors.
-As vanilla extract is made primarily from vanilla beans soaked in ethyl alcohol and water, it tends to have a more distinguishable vanilla flavor.
+Vanilla extract, on the other hand, is made primarily from vanilla beans soaked in ethyl alcohol and water, so it tends to have a stronger vanilla flavor.

-Using vanilla essence in place of vanilla extract should not affect the structure of your final product.
-However, it may produce noticeable differences in flavor.
+Using vanilla essence in place of vanilla extract should not affect the structure of your final product, though it may produce noticeable differences in flavor.

-This difference tends to be more noticeable in recipes that either aren’t cooked or cooked over low heat.
-Therefore, for desserts like puddings, custards, pastry creams, and icings, it’s best to use pure vanilla extract.
+This difference tends to be more noticeable in dishes that are either uncooked or cooked over low heat.
+So for desserts like puddings, custards, pastry creams, and icings, it’s best to use pure vanilla extract.

 However, for baked goods that aren’t expected to have a noticeable vanilla flavor, such as chocolate chip cookies or carrot cake, you likely won’t notice much of a difference using vanilla essence.